-Below the Skin – Fascia
+Below The Skin – Fascia

-When speaking to either doctors, therapists or massage professionals, one inadvertantly hears about ‘soft-tissue’.
-In the medical field, soft-tissues refers to tissues that connect, support, or surround other structures and organs of the body.
+When speaking to either doctors, therapists or massage professionals, one inadvertently hears about ‘soft-tissue’.
+In the medical field, soft-tissues refers to tissues that connect, support or surround other structures and organs of the body.
 Some example of soft tissue includes muscles, tendons, ligaments, nerves, fats, blood vessels, joint membranes and fascia.
 It is fascia, the last example that we will focus in this article.
 It is the least well-known term amongst the rest yet it is one of the most common soft-tissue that therapist and massage professionals work on.